-First, see a physical therapist or bodyworker to confirm that the pattern you’re experiencing really is lower crossed syndrome.
+First, see a physical therapist or bodyworker.
+They can confirm whether or not the pattern you’re experiencing really is lower crossed syndrome.
 Then, start by identifying the activities that might be contributing to this pattern in your life.
 Especially take a look at all the time you spend sitting: sitting at home, sitting at work, sitting in the car, etc. Consider whether you can reduce the time spent sitting and potentially change how you sit.
 A physical therapist or qualified bodyworker can help you identify specifically how to change habits to have the most impact on your particular pattern.

 Also consider other repetitive actions or postures at work, repetitive actions in sports, or other leisure activities.
 Are any of these activities contributing to the pattern of lower crossed syndrome?
-Once you’ve identified habits and activities that you might want to modify to reduce the time spent reinforcing the pattern of lower crossed syndrome, get some help from a bodyworker to start unwinding the pattern.
+Get some help from a bodyworker to start unwinding the pattern, once you identify habits and activities that you want to modify to reduce the time spent reinforcing the pattern of lower crossed syndrome.
 A bodyworker can help you release trigger points, lengthen the shortened muscles, and then give you suggestions for rehabilitating movement patterns to teach previously long and weak muscles to fire actively again.

 How might we work with lower crossed syndrome in yoga?

-Once these muscles are lengthened, yoga can help reeducate previously long muscles to activate, stabilize, and support again.
+Once you’ve lengthened these muscles, yoga can help you reeducate previously long muscles.
+You can help with the process of getting muscles to activate, stabilize, and support again.
 Notice I didn’t say strengthen.
-Activating a muscle is not the same thing as strengthening, at least not in the way that word is usually used.
+Activating a muscle is not the same thing as strengthening, at least not in the way I often hear people use the word, “strengthen”.
 If we just add more strength, meaning more short, tight muscles, on top of a pattern where there is already an imbalance, we are just adding more complexity to the overall imbalance.
 Lengthen short muscles first.
 Then use functional movement activities like yoga to help reeducate previously long muscles to actively support a range of movement in the body.